 We provide employees with emotionally-moving moments talking with customers, and activities to foster customer-orientation.
 One example of this is experience-based customer center training where trainees respond as telephone operators to customer feedback.
 By actually responding to real customers, trainees experience the importance of close contact with customers and their feelings, and this helps to improve their awareness of quality from the customer's perspective.
-By fiscal 2019, 790 people have undertaken this training.
-Going forward, we plan to increase the number of employees receiving this training.
-By FY2020, 847 people have undertaken this training.
+In FY2021, training was conducted online due to the spread of COVID-19, and 1,619 employees received this training.
+Going forward, we plan to expand this training to all Group employees.